 STEDEC Technology Commercialization Corporation of Pakistan (Private) Limited was established in 1987 under the Companies Ordinance 1984.
 It is governed through various policies that establish the direction of the organization and sets out the Company’s position on various matters.
-These policies are prepared by management of the Company, and approved by the governing body of STEDEC, approved by STEDEC Board of Directors.
+These policies are prepared by management of the Company, approved by STEDEC Board of Directors.

 The objective of this policy is to establish a standard of conduct that is acceptable to the company, its vendors, customers and associates.